mimiyin/Choreographic-Interventions/README.md

 # Syllabus - Work in Progress

 ##Do dancers need to learn how to code?
-- In 2015, what do we mean when we say technology?
+- In 2016, what do we mean when we say technology?
 - What does it mean to be in dialogue with it?
+- What does computation have to do with dance?

 ##Path
 So	we	can	draw	with	the	body,	now	what?